 How Much Caffeine Do Monster Energy Drinks Contain?

 Monster Beverage Corporation today makes over 30 energy drinks with various levels of caffeine.
 For example, the company’s Java Monster 300 contains, not surprisingly, 300 milligrams per can, while their Monster Dragon Tea only has 60 milligrams of caffeine.
-That’s more or less in line with other energy drink brands, delivering high doses of caffeine to the millions of folks who like energy drinks for the energy, focus, and concentration boost they deliver.
+That is more or less in line with other energy drink brands, delivering high doses of caffeine to the millions of folks who like energy drinks for the energy, focus, and concentration boost they deliver.

 It’s important to remember that Monster’s products aren’t brewed like a regular cup of coffee but instead use caffeine as an ingredient.
 For that reason, the caffeine levels are quite precise.
 Brewed coffee caffeine levels can vary significantly based on the brewing method, timing, and other factors.